5 Most Important

 larger granite designs continue to dominate

-Texture-on-texture contrast: add flare and uniqueness
+Texture-on-texture contrast: with natural wood married with paint adds flare and uniqueness

 Simple and functional - Modern style